 top of page

-In 2003, TCAC continued to expand with the Gifts in Kind Program.
-The program was created to help TCAC partners, other non-profits, and faith based organizations throughout Tennessee provide products and incentives that further each individual agency’s mission.
-The TCAC Gifts in Kind Program redistributed new products that assist partnering agencies in stretching their service dollars while providing materials and supplies to Tennesseans most in need.
-Over the years, the Gifts in Kind program has shifted into the Depot Redistribution Program, and is not only offering donations and products to partner agencies, but is also open to the public to provide Hamblen County residents a place to shop merchandise ranging from medicine to clothing and home goods at a discounted price.
+TCAC continued to grow with the Gifts in Kind Program, in 2003.
+Created to help TCAC partners, other non-profits, and faith-based organizations throughout Tennessee provide products and incentives to further each agency’s mission, the Gifts in Kind Program redistributed new products, allowing partnering agencies to stretch their service dollars while providing materials and supplies to those most in need.
+Over the years, the Gifts in Kind program evolved, becoming the Depot Redistribution Program.

-In August 2010, TCAC was awarded funds from CNCS to serve Tennessee’s growing number of military veterans and their family with the Making Veterans Priority Program.
-This program was created to offer resources and referrals to give veterans and their families the tools they need to rejoin their community, as well as to provide home modifications to those individuals as well.
+In August 2010, TCAC was awarded funds from CNCS, enabling us to serve the growing number of Tennessee’s military veterans and their family through the Making Veterans Priority Program.
+This program was created to offer resources and referrals giving veterans and their families the tools necessary to rejoin their communities and providing home modifications.

 TCAC%202007_edited.jpg